Dorothy F. Leet, 1894 – 1994

 Dorothy Flagg Leet with her dog Gillie, ca. 1956.
 RH archives

-Dorothy Flagg Leet, who led Reid Hall from 1927 to 1938, and again from 1946 to 1964, was a remarkable individual whose accomplishments merit more than the few lines we have devoted to her.
-Though she was greatly admired and honored during her lifetime, like the many women who lived and worked at Reid Hall, her legacy has remained in the shadows.
-Yet the very existence of Reid Hall, anchored as it is in French-American relations, and so deeply dedicated to education, research, and the role of women in these two arenas, is in no small part a result of her leadership.
-While the property was gifted first by Elisabeth Mills Reid and then by her daughter-in-law, Helen Rogers Reid, its soul was animated by Leet’s unflagging work and dedication.
-In her alumna profile, Helen Raebeck Rachlin (Barnard `38) best summarizes the inextricable bond between Leet and Reid Hall: “To several generations of Barnard students, and indeed of college women from all countries of the world, Dorothy Leet and Reid Hall have been virtually synonymous” (Barnard Alumnae Magazine, 1956, 9).
+Dorothy Flagg Leet led Reid Hall from 1927 to 1938, and again from 1946 to 1964.
+A remarkable individual, her accomplishments deserve more recognition than the brief mention they often receive.
+Although she was widely admired and celebrated during her lifetime, her legacy, like those of many women who lived and worked at Reid Hall, has largely remained in the shadows.
+The very existence of Reid Hall—firmly rooted in French-American relations and devoted to education, research, and the advancement of women in both fields—is due in no small part to her visionary leadership.
+While Elisabeth Mills Reid and later her daughter-in-law, Helen Rogers Reid, subsidized the property, it was Leet’s tireless dedication that brought it to life.
+As Helen Raebeck Rachlin (Barnard `38) aptly summarized in her alumna profile, “To several generations of Barnard students, and indeed of college women from all countries of the world, Dorothy Leet and Reid Hall have been virtually synonymous.”
+(Barnard Alumnae Magazine, 1956, 9).

-Leet herself perceived this inextricable bond.
-When the question of who would succeed her were evoked in 1959, she expressed her strong affection for Reid Hall and its leaders whom she considered as her "family" (Letter to Reid, March 4, 1959):
+Leet herself recognized this deep connection.
+When the question of her successor arose in 1959, she expressed a profound affection for Reid Hall and its leaders, whom she considered her "family."
+(Letter to Reid, March 4, 1959):

 I am sure you know that it is agonizing for me even to think of the time when I cannot "do" for Reid Hall, but my belief in it and what it can do are so strong that I certainly want to find the best person for its next stage (Letter to Reid, February 12, 1959).